-In Brazil, civil law country, arbitrators, like court judges, are regarded as the 'addressees' of the evidence[5] and are allowed to rely on their 'free motivated conviction', having discretionary powers to deny useless, irrelevant or protractive requests for production of evidence.
+In Brazil, arbitrators, like judges, are regarded as the 'addressees' of the evidence and are allowed to rely on their 'free motivated conviction', having discretionary powers to deny useless, irrelevant or protractive requests for production of evidence.

 Certain provisions of Brazilian law, however, add more complexity to the debate.
 The Brazilian Constitution (article 5 (LXIII)), for instance, provides for the right against self-incrimination.
 The Brazilian Federal Code of Civil Procedure also provides for a similar rule (article 404).
 Under any of these circumstances, a party to an arbitral proceeding may refuse to produce evidence of alleged acts of corruption, leaving no option to the arbitral tribunal but to shift the burden of proof to the opposing party.